 Some kinds of gnocchetti sardi have a bit of saffron in the mixture and thus become of a slight yellow color and have a fuller flavor.
 This ingredient – often referred to as the red gold of Sardinia – was first introduced on the island by the Moors.

 Can I freeze the sauce?

 You certainly can!
-Make sure to eat it within 90 days for best results.
+Just make sure to eat it within 90 days.

 Can I make malloreddus alla campidanese in advance?

-You mayprepare the sauce a day or two in advance, but make sure to cook the pasta only when you are ready to eat it!
+You may prepare the sauce a day or two in advance, but cook the pasta only when you are ready to eat it!

 Can I use the sauce on other kinds of pasta?